solquist/DataCleaningAssignment/README.md

 # Cleaning the Samsung Galaxy smartphone accelerometer data

-The source data were collected from Samsung Galazy smartphones and obtained indirectly through the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#) (data were provided in a zipped format as part of the Coursera Data Cleaning course).
+The source data were collected from Samsung Galaxy smartphones and obtained indirectly through the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#) (data were provided in a zipped format as part of the Coursera Data Cleaning course).
 It contains information from a group of 30 volunteers performing various activities such as walking up stairs, laying down, sitting, and more.

 The data cleaning was done through the script [run_analysis.R](https://github.com/solquist/DataCleaningAssignment).
 At a high level, the script performs the following required tasks from the data cleaning assignment: